Planet Single: Ola, Bogdan and Zośka

 Ola, a hairdresser and Ania's friend, is fired from her new job after she deliberately ignores customer's wishes and, considering herself to be an infallible professional, cuts the hair in her own way.
 Bogdan, the director of Ania's school and Ola's boyfriend, is displeased with Ola's lack of discipline.
 Zośka, Bogdan's daughter, openly dislikes Ola, claiming that Ola is the reason why Zośka's mother left Bogdan.

 Thanks to Ania, Ola discovers that Bogdan has an active profile on "Planet Single" and thinks that Bogdan is cheating on her.
 She creates her own fake profile and is later contacted by Bogdan and they start chatting.
 However, unbeknownst to everyone, Bogdan's profile is also a fake set up by Zośka.
 She wants to pit Ola and Bogdan against each other and make them break up.
 Real Bogdan discovers that Ola has a profile and, not knowing that it's a fake, thinks that Ola is cheating on him.

 Ola pretends to go on a date and Bogdan secretly follows her.
-They argue loudly in public, both of them thinking that the one has cheated on the other, and eventually break up.
+They argue loudly in public.
+Both of them thinking that one has been cheating on the other, and eventually break up.
 Their argument is recorded by Zośka, who watches them from afar and publishes the recording on internet.
 Ola moves away from Bogdan's apartment.

 Bogdan is noticeably sad without Ola.
-Zośka regrets her own actions and realizes.
+Zośka regrets her own actions and realizes that she has done wrong.
 She visits Ola, explains the situation regarding the fake profiles, apologizes, and tries to convince Ola to come back.
 Ola refuses, as Zośka intrigues made her realize that she's not a good mother and not very compatible with Bogdan.

 One of the "Hania's" dates got together with Ola's former customer thanks to her hair.
 Zośka inadvertently calls Ola "mom" which prompts Bogdan to contact Ola.
 They grow together as a family again.